Sreemathi0804/Data-Pipeline-Development/README.md

 *MENTOR*: NEELA SANTOSH

-Task 1: Data Pipeline Development – ETL Process on Wine Quality Data
+ Data Pipeline Development – ETL Process on Wine Quality Data

- For this task, I selected the Wine Quality Dataset, which contains physicochemical test results and quality ratings of red and white wine samples.
+ I Have selected the Wine Quality Dataset, which contains physicochemical test results and quality ratings of red and white wine samples.
 The objective of this task was to automate the ETL (Extract, Transform, Load) process using Python tools like pandas and scikit-learn, making the dataset ready for further analysis or machine learning.

 Project Overview